You are here

 Acquainted of our first home, the street of Sant Nagar soon became the host of another home- Udayan Ghar-XIII for girls in 2012.
 The children from both the homes accept the other home as a close relative’s home.

-Later, the South Delhi Chapter of USF was started in 2014, with a committed team of core committee members under leadership of its Convenor, Mr. Sanjeev Gupta, who happens to a member of Advisory Board too.
+Also, the South Delhi Chapter of USF(Udayan Shalini Fellowship) was started in 2014, with a committed team of core committee members under leadership of its Convenor, Mr. Sanjeev Gupta, who happens to a member of Advisory Board too.
+Currently, USF is supporting 219 Shalinis at the South Delhi Chapter.